 - Students must be enrolled in the Master's Candidate Program to be eligible for the blended term.
 Students will still need to file a Graduate School Application Form in the last semester of senior year to obtain official acceptance. - The blended term is not the official start term for graduate studies so Graduate School application materials do not have to be submitted prior to registering for the blended term.
-However, students should be preparing to submit all required application materials for the official start term (the semester after you complete your undergraduate studies) during the last semester of their senior year. - Students are limited to a maximum of two graduate courses (6 credits) and a total of 15 credits in their blended term; students who will be taking a four-credit lab or additional credit for Service Learning are eligible to participate in a blended term. - Students may not take more than two graduate-level courses in their blended term. - Students must have a minimum cumulative GPA of 3.20 in order to be eligible.
-There will be a GPA check at the time of registration as well as before the beginning of the semester. - Students planning a Blended Term must meet with an adviser in the Graduate Student and Academic Services Office to discuss eligibility and course options prior to the term of intended graduate registration. - Students must then fill out and submit a Blended Term Registration Form for submission to the Graduate Student and Academic Services Office (LaCava 295) during normal business hours. - Students interested in the Emerging Leaders MBA Program (ELMBA) may only take concentration electives in a blended term.
+However, students should be preparing to submit all required application materials for the official start term (the semester after you complete your undergraduate studies) during the last semester of their senior year. - Students are limited to a maximum of two graduate courses (6 credits) and a total of 15 credits in their blended term; students who plan to take a 16th credit for a four-credit lab or additional credit for Service Learning are are not penalized and may take full advantage of the blended term 6-credit benefit. - Students must have a minimum cumulative GPA of 3.20 in order to be eligible to take blended term courses.
+There will be a GPA check at the time of registration as well as before the beginning of the blended term semester. - Students must then fill out and submit a Blended Term Registration Form for submission to the Graduate Student and Academic Services Office (LaCava 295) during normal business hours.
+Students are enrolled in blended term graduate courses by staff in the Registrar's Office.